livechat/agent-app-sdk/README.md

+**Note: if you're developing a new widget, you should use the [Products SDK](https://github.com/livechat/products-sdk) instead.
+This package isn't actively maintained anymore.**

 # LiveChat Agent App SDK

 This SDK is a set of tools that will help you integrate your apps with the [LiveChat Agent App](https://my.livechatinc.com/).